geoffrey-young/3D-Printing/models/voron/ercf/buffer/README.md

 ### array

-currently, there is both a 6 and a 9 slot version, though the 6 slot is untested at this point in time.  the only parts that differ are the side latches and bottom bracket, which are easy for me to modify (and for you to print) if they don't work - just let me know.
+currently, there are 6, 9, and 12 slot versions, though only the 9 slot is tested at this point in time.  the only parts that differ are the side latches and bottom bracket, which are easy for me to modify (and for you to print) if they don't work - just let me know.

 | part                                                           | description                                       | hardware       | 9 filament total |